NoahNim/dogsite/README.md

 ## G-Rex site, 3/12/18

-By Noah Medoff, Roland Manangan, and Justin Roller
+By Noah Medoff, Roland Manangan, Justin Roller, CJ Rhone

 ## Description
 This is a website for the fictional dog G-Rex.